Austria victim theory: End of denazification

-During the whole period "people's courts" tried 137 thousand cases and passed 43 capital sentences.
+During the whole period "people's courts" tried 137 thousand cases and passed 43 capital sentences, of which 30 were carried out.
+Another two death row inmates killed themselves in custody.

 The American occupiers conducted denazification firmly and consistently: the bigger part of 18 thousand prosecuted Nazis was convicted in their sector.
 During the whole period of the occupation the Soviet powers arrested and prosecuted approximately 2000 Austrians, 1000 of them were removed to the USSR for trial and penal consequences, about 200 were executed (for "espionage", as a rule).
 Many more Nazis were detained by the Soviet powers and then handed to Austrian authorities.
 In the beginning, the Soviet powers were prepared to "whitewash" the "less tainted" Nazis with the hope that they would help to reinforce the Austrian communist party resources.
 But after the latter was defeated at the November elections in 1945, the Soviet powers abandoned the idea to "export the revolution" to Austria and ceased to rely on the Austrian communist party.
 The British sector of occupation, Carinthia, was the one with the largest part of Nazis within the population.
 During the elections of 1949 rehabilitated Nazis made 18,8 % of Carinthia electorate; this compared with 9.9% in Vienna and 8.7% in Lower Austria and Burgenland.
 Tensions between the bodies that prosecuted Hitlerites, and economic powers, that actively recruited former Nazi industrial and commercial managers, were never ending in the British sector.
 Mass lustration and post-war economic restoration appeared to be incompatible: there was not enough spotless people to fill all the urgent vacancies.
 One third of judges in the "people's courts" were former Nazis; 80%, according to Soviet claims, of the Austrian gendarmerie in the British sector were former Nazis.
 Austrian powers regularly reported about "full denazification" of one or another department, but in reality the "cleaned out" Nazis were simply transferred from one position to another.
 Political parties, including the Communists, actively accepted Nazis under their patronage and protected them from the occupational powers and rival parties using the principle "do not touch ours or we will attack yours".

 After the Cold War started, the Austrian government used the dissension between the former Allies to promote a reconsideration of the value of denazification.
 In May 1948 it was discontinued and a 9-year "period of amnesties" of former Nazis started.
 The victory states preferred civil peace and stability to righting a wrong and secretly agreed with the Austrian viewpoint.
 In 1955 "people's courts" were dismissed, Nazis' cases were passed to courts of general jurisdiction, that in 1960 become notorious for verdicts of not guilty in resonant cases.
 In mid-70s the prosecution of Nazis was officially stopped.